QuickBooks Blog

 2. Salary

-Salary refers to a fixed amount of regular payment paid every month.
-State and Federal governments tax such payments.
+Salary refers to a fixed amount of regular payment paid every month, which state and Federal governments will tax.

-Therefore, you need to pay yourself a salary and not an owner’s draw if you own a corporation and are engaged in its day-to-day operations.
+You'll need to pay yourself a salary, and not an owner’s draw, if you own a corporation and are engaged in its day-to-day operations.

 Amount of Payment

-The next step is to calculate the amount of payment you need to make to yourself.
-This is after you have determined the appropriate payment method.
-Generally, reasonable pay is the amount that a similar business would pay for the same or similar set of services.
+The next step, after you have determined the appropriate payment method, is to calculate the amount you'll need to pay yourself.
+Generally, this pay will be an amount that a similar business would pay for the same or similar set of services.

 You can consider the following factors to know whether the pay is reasonable or not: